WallyS02/Kubernetes-DevOps-Essentials/README.md

     command: ["command", "to", "execute"]
     restartPolicy: <Always_OnFailure_or_Never>
 ```
-Best practises:
-* avoid using pods directly, better use Deployments and similar higher abstraction resource types
+Avoid using pods directly, better use Deployments and similar higher abstraction resource types.\
-* use multi-container pods only if containers need to closely cooperate
+Use multi-container pods only if containers need to closely cooperate.
 ## Services
 Services are resources that exposes network application working in one or more pods in cluster.
 They provide stable endpoint for pod communication that masks their location in cluster.